onecommons/vesper/doc/source/spec.rst

 There are three top level constructions depending on whether you want construct results as JSON objects (dictionaries), arrays (lists) or simple values (such as a string or number).

-JQL query consists of a pattern describes a JSON object (dictionary), a list (array) or simple value -- executing query will return a list of instances of that pattern.
-These basic patterns are:
+JQL query consists of a pattern describes a JSON object (dictionary), a list (array) or simple value -- executing query will construct a list of objects that match the pattern.
+This example returns a list of all the objects that have properties named "displayname" and "type":

  >>> model1.query(